NethServer/docs/administrator-manual/en/mail2.rst

 :guilabel:`Email` page as usual.

-This new module provides the email filter engine for the :ref:`pop3_connector-section` module too, therefore an upgrade for that module is required.
+This new module provides the email filter engine for the :ref:`pop3_connector-section` and :ref:`pop3_proxy-section` modules too, therefore an upgrade for those modules is required.
 See :ref:`mail2-upgrade-procedures-section`.

 Features planned for final release
 ==================================